 As mentioned previously, you can also simply add additional services too.

 12. Insurance and bonding cost are affordable.

-Advertising your cleaning company’s fully insured status helps to brand your business.
+Advertising your agency’s fully insured status helps your branding message.
 Maintaining a current insurance policy is mandatory in many cases too.
 But don’t let this concern you.

 Getting proper coverage from well-known insurers is not difficult.
-You’re covered if something goes wrong, and your customers feel protected.
+You’re covered if something goes wrong, and buyers feel protected.

 13. Technology proof.

 A robot cannot clean a toilet.
 Or take out the trash.
-Nor can it manage a cleaning crew.
+Nor can it manage a crew of people.
 And this is a great thing.

-Be the next big thing in the country or become the go-to business in your market.
-These are just some advantages to a cleaning business startup.
+Be the next big thing in the country or become the go-to establishment in your market.
+These are just some advantages to choosing to pursue this profitable sector.

 1. Tough competition.

-Because so many people are quitting their jobs and starting businesses, competition in the space has increased.
-This is great news for your customers, but not good news for you.
+Because so many people are quitting their jobs and chasing their dreams, competition in the space has increased.
+This is great news for your prospects, but not good news for you.